 2. The USSR was formed in 1922 and existed for 69 years, ending in December 1991;

 3. The Russian Federation exists as yet, and will end in 2024;

 To estimate the probability of the future WWIII better is worthwhile to look back on the past.

 The possible Sunset of the West.

 Alas and alack, instead of letting Putin play the game of reconstruction of the Russian Empire (the USSR until 1991) from its largest shard the Russian Federation which was decomposing gently due to inherent corruption, the West started the Big Game that woke up the Bear with the rotten but nuclear teeth.
 We will show later why the West did it.

 Incredible, but Biden literally pushes liberal Putin to reconstruct the “Empire”.
-Why did order the confiscation of the $trillions of funds they stole from Russia and placed in the West with the connivance of Putin and lose the Western leash on him, i.e the oligarchs were such leash.
+Why did order the confiscation of the $trillions of funds they stole from Russia and placed in the West with the connivance of Putin and lose the Western leash on him, i.e. the oligarchs were a such leash.

 Phase 1 – Prelude to WWI

 The British Empire woke up in the 80th of the XIX century when it started to lose First Place labels in Science, Industry, Agriculture, and Trade, worse yet many of them initially carried the labels First discovered, made, and introduced in Britain.
 Queen Victoria didn’t like it and instructed British Elite to do something about it.